 PART I, II, III, IV: Online Application

-PART V: Submit PDFs of two reference letters to Dr. Jean Mohammadi-Aragh at email@example.com.
+PART V: Submit PDFs of two reference letters to Dr. Jean Mohammadi-Aragh at:

-Students will be contacted about acceptance into the Summer Bridge Program by April 30.
+Students who apply by the priority deadline will be contacted about acceptance into the Summer Bridge Program by April 30.

 Learning Strategies and Life Skills

 Participants will receive instruction in strategies which may be used in their college courses.
 Mandatory study hall will be held Sunday through Thursday evenings.